 - 1. The church is required to have a written reimbursement plan that must be recorded in the council minutes.
 (See below.) - 2.
 The church is required to identify reimbursements either by making separate payment or by specifying the amount of both wages and reimbursement if they are combined in a single payment. - 3.
 The Minister must adequately account to the church for the expenses he/she wishes to have reimbursed. - 4.
 The Minister needs to keep a daily expense book, receipts, canceled checks, and credit card slips as well as an auto mileage log. - 5.
-If a Minister receives an advance of expenses, (e.g. if a pastor is going to a conference or continuing education event) the pastor must save receipts and return any excess reimbursement over the expenses for which he/she did not adequately account. - 6.
+If a Minister receives an advance of expenses, (e.g., if a pastor is going to a conference or continuing education event) the pastor must save receipts and return any excess reimbursement over the expenses for which he/she did not adequately account. - 6.
 A church representative (It is recommended that this person not be the treasurer but perhaps someone from the executive board or management committee) needs to examine the substantiating records, which should be kept at least four years by the church.

-A written acco ountable professional expense reim abursement plan might read as follows: This pa arish recognizes the minister will i ncur expenses for which the congregation is respons sible.
-We name, , who will substantiate the records profess sional expenses include, but are no t limited to the following: 1.
-Purchases of books, magazines ar nd tapes up to a designated amount.
+A written accountable profess onal expense reimbursement plan might read as follows: the minister will incur expenses for which the congregation is responsible.
+We name , who will substantiate the records professional expenses nclude, but are not limited to the following: 1.
+Purchases of b oks, magazines and tapes up to a designated amount.
 2. Entertainment of visiting church leaders.
-3. Hosting and entertaining local ch urch members and groups.
-4. Dues to clergy associations and o ther professional organizations.
-5. Professional clothing (robes, stole es, collars, etc.), including dry cleaning.
-6. Office supplies, postage.
-7. Auto 1
+3. Hosting and er tertaining local church members and groups.

+- 4. Dues to clergy associations and other professional organizations. - 5.
+Professional clothing (robes, stoles, collars, etc.), including dry cleaning. - 6.
+Office supplies, postage. - 7.
+Auto

-1 If a pastor and congregation wishes, the auto and professional reimbursement can be combined under one line item which includes mileage reimbursement at IRS recommended rate and professional reimbursement as listed in 1-6 above.
+&lt;sup>1 If a pastor and congregation wishes, the auto and professional reimbursement can be combined under one line item which includes mileage reimbursement at IRS recommended rate and professional reimbursement as listed in 1-6 above.